Amsterdam and Leiden, the Netherlands

 Rembrandt enlisted his mother to model for him.
 In a couple of prints, she stood in for a Persian lady garbed in Oriental robe.
 Her expression was consistently severe as if she detested sitting still for a few hours, but a mom would support her son’s passion regardless.
 That made the prints sweeter than the resulting images.

-I learned such portraits were called tronies.
+I learned such dramatic portraits were called tronie in Dutch.
 Perhaps I was absent when the lesson was taken up in Humanities class in college.
-Models donning costumes while putting on dramatic expressions were already in vogue centuries before fashion magazine spreads.
+Models donning costumes while putting on exaggerated expressions were already in vogue centuries before fashion magazine spreads.

 Other tronies featured his son, Titus van Rijn.
 In one, he portrayed a pensive, perhaps prayerful, St. Francis of Assisi in a monk’s robe.
 Again, the image was a red herring.
 The youthful and handsome subject had the looks of a boy band member.
 Rembrandt’s son was a looker, so was St. Francis at that age, a quick Wiki search revealed.
 Rembrandt captured the burgeoning spirituality of the saint-in-the-making: born into relative wealth yet tempered by the stirrings of social awareness early on.
 Titus himself stepped up as his father’s manager of sorts in adulthood.